 Data pre-processing

-Most continuous variables were transformed to logarithmic scale and subsequently centred and scaled by their standard deviations.
+Most continuous variables were transformed to logarithmic scale and all variables were centred and scaled by their standard deviations.
 Glasgow Coma Score (GCS) and its components (Voice - GCSV, Eyes - GCSE, and Muscle - GCSM) were translated to Loss of GCS (LoGCS = LoGCSV + LoGCSE + LoGCSM) so that a GCS=15 would be equivalent to LoGCS=0, while GCS=3 would be translated to LoGCS=12.